 Advanced Topics

 We love to create issues that are good for beginners and label them as good first issue or hacktoberfest, but some more advanced topics might require extra knowledge.
-Below is a list of links you can use to learn more about some of the more advanced topics that will help you master the Appwrite codebase.
+Below is a list of links you can use to learn about the more advanced topics that will help you master the Appwrite codebase.

 Tools and Libs